trilitech/tezos-developer-docs/docs/developing/testnets.md

 ### Working with periodic test networks

 To work with the periodic test networks, you must use exactly the same version of the Octez suite as the network.
-For this reason, wallets typically don't work with these networks.
+For this reason, common wallet apps typically don't work with these networks.
 For example, you can look up information about Weeklynet at https://teztnets.com/weeklynet-about.
 This page shows the URL of a Weeklynet RPC endpoint to use and instructions for connecting to the network in different ways.